 New signage is in place and particular attention should be paid to holding points C and D. To avoid runway incursions aircraft must not proceed beyond these holding points until cleared to do so by Air Traffic.

-Runway 10/28 has been taken out of service for essential maintenance until further notice.
-When reinstated it will be reduced in length to 700m to avoid any overlap with runway 14 threshold and the proposed lighting profile.
+Runway 10/28 has been reduced in length to 700m to avoid any overlap with runway 14 threshold and the proposed lighting profile.
 The subsidiary runway 14L/32R is withdrawn from use permanently.

 For circuit patterns and noise preferential routings please click here.

-Helicopter training areas are available in the ‘Triangle’, the VOR Field and Northern Side Grass at the discretion of Air Traffic.
+Helicopter training areas are the ‘Triangle’, the VOR Field and Northern Side Grass at the discretion of Air Traffic.
+While fixed wing aircraft are using 10/28, the Triangle is not available for rotaries.

 To preserve the new surfaces of the runways, touch and go's will only be permitted at the discretion of Air Traffic and is dependent on a robust inspection of the runway surface.
 To avoid damaging the new grass, we would ask that hard braking is avoided and when taxiing slow, shallow turns are executed instead of small radius turns.